mukthy/slack-bot/README.md

 `/dataset-project-log org_id dataset_id` <= To get the Auto-Extraction Dataset Project Link.

 `/fetchapiscreenshot https://google.com` <= To get the FullPage Screenshot using FetchAPI (Uses different BrowserStack).

+`/netloc-config google.com` <= To get the Default/Global Netloc-Config from CCM to Slack.

+`/uncork-config google.com` <= To get the Default/Global Uncork-Config from CCM to Slack.